 Brasiliopuntia ((K.Schum.)
 A.Berger 1926) Monotypic genus, see *Brasiliopuntia brasiliensis*.
 Etymology: Brazilian Opuntia.
 Although it may be found in neighboring countries.Place of Origin: Southern edge of Brazil, northern Argentina, Peru, and Bolivia.

-Caralluma (R.Br.1810) Etymology: It is not clear, there are two versions: From Telugu, an Indian language, "Car-allum," which is the informal name of a plant, or from Arabic "qarh al-luhum," meaning roughly a wound infected by the scent of the flowers.Place of Origin: Tropical Africa, the Arabian Peninsula, and the Indian subcontinent.
+Caralluma (R.Br.1810) A plant composed of small green stems, whose intensity varies depending on growing conditions and species.
+Although some stems have pointed areas, these are soft and completely harmless.
+Its flowers, with striking colors and scents that particularly attract flies—though less so to people—are one of its most peculiar features.
+It has an interesting medicinal use as an appetite regulator and for certain metabolic processes.
+Additionally, it is highly valued and commonly found in succulent collections.
+Etymology: It is not clear, there are two versions: From Telugu, an Indian language, "Car-allum," which is the informal name of a plant, or from Arabic "qarh al-luhum," meaning roughly a wound infected by the scent of the flowers.Place of Origin: Tropical Africa, the Arabian Peninsula, and the Indian subcontinent.

 Conophytum (N.E.Br.
 1951) They are typically composed of one or two pairs of leaves fused at the base, giving the plant a globular or slightly pointed appearance.
 Their fleshy leaves, ranging in color from grayish-green to brown, allow them to store water and blend into their arid environment.
 They require high sun exposure, minimal water, and cannot tolerate waterlogging.
 They bloom during cold seasons, producing small yellow flowers that resemble tiny suns.
 Etymology: It means cone-shaped plant.Place of Origin: South Africa and Namibia.